Green@Uncle Bo Bo's Fish & Grits—Another S.B. Middlebrook Short Story

 One second later, as if to corroborate his suspicions, on queue, the song "Brown-eyed Girl" started to play.
 It was like they weren't sure he would have come to the right conclusion by now—meaning their conclusion—by himself.
 So they were pushing the envelope a little further toward him, helping him to connect the dots with this little well-planned melodrama.
 Exactly how dumb did they think graduating from Harvard had made him?

 Ford's mom sang Van Morrison's "Brown-Eyed Girl" to Bernadette when she was little.

 What Do You Think?

-In the Tales from the Quarters book of short stories, Ford proposes marriage to one of these two women, and she accepts.
-Which woman do you think he proposed to?
+In the novel based on this short story, Ford proposes marriage to one of these two women, and she accepts.
+Which woman do you think he will propose marriage to?

 It was the song Ford's mother played on the stereo and sang a lot to Bernadette when she was little.
 Bernadette, the possessor of big, beautiful, romantic, full-of-life, hazel-brown "cat eyes," was standing close to the counter, way up near the front door.
 He needed her to save him, but he knew he couldn't give that burden to her.
 He had to save himself.
 She turned her head around and looked directly at him, smiling, eyes intense and beautiful.
 He didn't know what he was going to do, but he knew he never wanted to stop looking into those eyes.